This post may contain affiliate links. Meaning I may earn a commission if you use those links.

-*Remember if you are boiling a kettle for hot water bottles last thing in the evening, remember to empty it fully before going to bed.
+*Remember if you are boiling a kettle for hot water bottles the last thing in the evening, remember to empty it fully before going to bed.
 The hot water or water left in kettles can increase condensation build up in your tent during the night.

 Fires and Stoves

 We all love a good campfire and they are great for sitting around and heating yourself up in the evening but always make sure if you are building a fire that firstly it is allowed, some areas and campsites alike do not allow open campfires.
 Secondly, if you are having a campfire it is done responsibly and there is no damage caused to the ground.